CreateThrive/react-firebase-admin/README.md

 # React Firebase Admin ⚛️ 🚀

-This boilerplate is designed to quickly spin a fully functional admin dashboard with Firebase including Authentication, Authorization, Built-in CI/CD, File Upload and more, using up to date industry standars and next-gen technologies like React (With Hooks 🔥), Redux, Bulma, SASS, Webpack, Routing and a Serverless Arquitecture.
+This boilerplate is designed to quickly spin a fully functional admin dashboard with Firebase including Authentication, Authorization, Built-in CI/CD, File Upload and more, using up to date industry standars and next-gen technologies like React (With Hooks 🔥), Redux, Bulma, SASS, Webpack, Routing and a Serverless Architecture.

 ![Boilerplate - Users page](https://i.imgur.com/Z2TgfHp.png)